shawnbrown/datatest/docs/contents.rst

 Data Sources
 ************

 Data source objects are used to access data in various formats.
-For additional sources, see :ref:`optional data sources <extra-sources>` (below).

 +----------------------------------------+---------------------------------------------+
 | Class                                  | Loads                                       |